Abasz/ESPRowingMonitor/docs/settings.md

 ### IMPULSES_PER_REVOLUTION

-Number of impulses triggered by one full revolution of the flywheel.
+The number of impulses triggered by one full revolution of the flywheel.
 This is typically the number of magnets present on the flywheel.

 ### FLYWHEEL_INERTIA

 The moment of inertia of the flywheel (in kg*m2).
-Please see ORM [wiki](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#setting-the-flywheel-inertia) for more details.
+Please refer to the ORM [wiki](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#setting-the-flywheel-inertia) for more details.

 ### LED_BLINK_FREQUENCY